nodejs/citgm/README.md

 This will run both a linter and a tap based unit test suite.

+## Requirements for inclusion in Node.js Citgm runs

+#### Hard Requirements

+* Module source code must be on Github.
+* Published versions must include a tag on Github
+* The test process must be executable with only the commands `npm install && npm test` using the tarball downloaded from the Github tag mentioned above
+* The tests pass on supported major release lines
+* The maintainers of the module remain responsive when there are problems

+#### Soft Requirements

+At least one of:
+* The module must be actively used by the community
+OR
+* The module must be heavily depended on
+OR
+* The module must cover unique portions of our API
+OR
+* The module fits into a key category (e.g. Testing, Streams, Monitoring, etc.)
+OR
+* The module is under the Node.js foundation Github org OR
+* The module is identified as an important module by a Node.js Working Group

 ## Notes

 You can identify the module to be tested using the same syntax supported by